Interruption-Aware Cooperative Perception for V2X Communication-Aided Autonomous Driving: Interruption-aware robust cooperative perception system

 \subsubsection{Training loss}

-The proposed V2X-INCOP system is optimized by minimizing the loss function of the perception task itself and a knowledge distillation(KD) loss, which makes it easy to apply and transferred into multiple perception tasks.
-In this work, we focus on the task of collaborative 3D detection based on LiDAR point clouds.
+The proposed V2X-INCOP system is optimized by minimizing the loss function associated with the perception task itself and a knowledge distillation loss, which facilitates its seamless application and transferability across a spectrum of perception tasks.
+In this work, we focus on the task of Lidar-based cooperative 3D object detection.
 So the loss function is composed of a detection loss and a KD loss.